4 min read

 Look, we got to respond from 1 customer that said, the clinic then that, we see a higher inflow from patients than ever.
-And there were 2 reasons behind it.
+And there were two reasons behind it.
 One was that their patients now are working from home.
 So they had time to go into it and start the procedure.
-And also that there were some customers, who were afraid of more regulations in case of Biden would win, they were afraid that it could be more regulation.
-So therefore, they want to go into the clinic as soon as possible.
+And also that some customers were afraid of more regulations in case Biden won; they were worried that it could be more regulation.
+So, therefore, they want to go into the clinic as soon as possible.

 Cronos Group – 11/5

-I think that one of the important things, and I’ve always maintained this, was getting past the election and allowing, from just a political process perspective, everyone to sit down and look at what’s the best way to put in regulations and put in policies, whether that’s a stimulus or building up industries that can help rebuild some of what the economy lost over the last year.
-And it’s very difficult to do that when you’re in an election year.
+I think that one of the essential things and I’ve always maintained this, was getting past the election and allowing, from just a political process perspective, everyone to sit down and look at what’s the best way to put in regulations and put in policies, whether that’s a stimulus or building up industries that can help rebuild some of what the economy lost over the last year.
+And it isn’t easy to do that when you’re in an election year.
 So for us, it wasn’t — it’s something going to happen immediately after.
-I think that always sounds better than what the actual practice is.
-But getting past the election was a big catalyst regardless of who won blue wave split, and I think we’ll see that starting with stimulus.
-And I think the cannabis, you see with the ballot initiatives, whether it’s red or blue where the popular opinion is.
-You see the need for jobs.
+So I think that always sounds better than what the actual practice is.
+But getting past the election was a significant catalyst regardless of who won the blue wave split, and I think we’ll see that starting with stimulus.
+And I think the cannabis, you see with the ballot initiatives, whether it’s red or blue, where the popular opinion is.
+You know the need for jobs.
 You need — we need tax revenue.
 We need social justice reform.
-And there is just a very simple and elegant solution, and that is advancing cannabis legislation.
+And there is just a straightforward and elegant solution, and that is advancing cannabis legislation.